reflectoring/reflectoring.github.io/_posts/2020-06-10-connect-kafka-spring-kafka.md

 Now in our `KafkaConsumerConfig`, we are creating a new `kafkaJsonListenerContainerFactory` with `StringJsonMessageConverter` set as our `MessageConverter`.
 We can inject this created listener factory directly to our `@KafkaListener` with `containerFactory="kafkaJsonListenerContainerFactory"` as shown in the above example.

-We can create any number of listeners for different types of records, without the need for multiple configurations for each type.
-When we use a `@KafkaListener`, the parameter type is provided to the method that will assist with the conversion (In our case the User type).
+We can create any number of listeners for different types of records without the need for multiple configurations for each type.
+When we use a `@KafkaListener` the parameter type is provided to the method that will assist with the conversion (in our case the `User` type).

 ```java
 @Component